pivotal-cf/docs-pks/vgpu.md

 ## <a id="driver"></a> Build and Store Guest Driver Image

-The guest driver image, stored in the registry, enables the guest driver to be installed on vGPU worker nodes.
+The guest driver image is stored in an image registry so that TKGI can install it on vGPU worker nodes that it creates.
 The guest driver binary version must match the version of the host driver.

 To build and store the guest driver image: